arceusVen1/openDS18B20/readme.md

 OpenDS18B20
 ==========

-I am working on this project to help people with the automation of the task of reading temperatures with DS18B20 probe on a Raspberry Pi 3
+I am working on this project to help people with the automation of reading temperatures from a DS18B20 probe on a Raspberry Pi 3.
 The goal of this program is to detect DS18B20 probes attached to a pi automatically, read their temperatures and send an alert by email if needed.
 All of this with only one command ! :)

 How to use OpenDS18B20 ?